CARESUMATRA BATU KAPAL CONSERVATION - DURIANS FOR ORANGUTANS

 1. Compensating the farmers for lost income caused by orangutans eating their durian crops.
 Durians are sold for approximately $2.50 each.

-2. Adopting durian trees to provide an alternative food source for these wild orangutans, to reduce the incidence of crop raiding.
+2. Adopting durian trees to be planted on farmers lands to provide an alternative food source for these wild orangutans.
+This will reduce the incidence of crop raiding and protect farmers crops and income.

 For as little as $10 a month, your donation will plant a durian tree and employ a person to look after the trees planted.